-Such ideals are reflected in the merging of art and sport at the AT&T stadium, where enormous crowds are introduced to contemporary art commissions.
+These ideals are reflected in the merging of art and sport at the AT&T stadium, where enormous crowds are introduced to contemporary art commissions.
 It is heartening to consider those who might be inspired, for whom exposure to art may not otherwise occur.
-Similarly, Northpark Center mall displays modernist works from the collection of its founder, Raymond D. Nasher, so that a stroll through its avenues of shops brings the work of Andy Warhol, James Rosenquist, Jim Dine and others, within the retail experience of over 26 million annual visitors, knocking staid tropes of how art ought to be seen or interacted with.
+Similarly, Northpark Center mall displays modernist works from the collection of its founder, Raymond D. Nasher, so that a stroll through its avenues of shops brings the work of Andy Warhol, James Rosenquist, Jim Dine and others, within the retail experience of over 26 million annual visitors, undermining staid tropes of where art ought to be seen or interacted with.

 But there are also ventures that list toward the city’s brasher characteristics of showy excess, and glitzy consumerism.
 It’s a tendency that impacts artistic efficacy and perhaps accounts for the common complaint that Dallas isn’t taken as seriously as it might be, or that political or stereotypical attitudes on the west and east coasts, limit perceptions of its art world.